NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 This step involves styling the navigation bar to make it full-width with a black background and centered white text, using Flexbox for layout.

 ## 13. **Style the h1 Page Title**
-In this step, we'll focus on styling the h1 page title to make it visually prominent and aligned with the overall design of the webpage.
+In this step, you'll focus on styling the h1 page title to make it visually prominent and aligned with the overall design of the webpage.

   - [ ] Provide CSS code to style the `<h1>` header.
 The header should be big, bold, centered, and include a shadow effect.
   - [ ] Open your `styles.css` file and paste the supplied CSS code for the `<h1>` header next in the file.

 **Explanation:**
-In this step, we styled the h1 page title using CSS making it big, bold, and centered.
+In this step, you styled the `<h1>` page title using CSS making it big, bold, and centered.

 ## 14.  **Style the Company Description `<p>` Tag**
-In this step, we'll style the company description `<p>` tag to ensure it is visually appealing and consistent with the overall design of the webpage.
+In this step, you'll style the company description `<p>` tag to ensure it is visually appealing and consistent with the overall design of the webpage.

   - [ ] Provide CSS code to style the `<p>` tag with the class of store-description.
 The paragraph should be centered under the `<h1>` header and appear in a box with a transparent, lighter background color and a border around it.
 The box should adjust responsively with the screen size and include padding and margins for spacing.
   - [ ] Open your `styles.css` file and paste the supplied CSS code for the `.store-description` class `<p>` tag next in the `styles.css` file.

 **Explanation:**
-In this step, we styled the .store-description `<p>` tag to appear centered under the `<h1>` header.
+In this step, you styled the .store-description `<p>` tag to appear centered under the `<h1>` header.

 ## 15. **Style the Pet Gallery Section**
-In this step, we'll style the Pet Gallery section by using CSS Grid to create a responsive layout for the pet photo boxes.
+In this step, you'll style the Pet Gallery section by using CSS Grid to create a responsive layout for the pet photo boxes.

   - [ ] Paste the code from the `index.html` file from the entire pet gallery section tags (`<section class="pet-gallery">` all your code `</section>`).
 Ask AI to use this HTML code as a reference when building the upcoming CSS requests.
-  - [ ] We need CSS code to style the pet photo boxes in the `.pet-gallery` section.
+  - [ ] You need CSS code to style the pet photo boxes in the `.pet-gallery` section.
   I need all of the following included in the layout:
      - use CSS grid
      - The pet name (`<h3>`) should be larger and positioned at the top in each box.